 The basic requirements for GCSE grades if you want to train to teach are:

-- a GCSE grade C (or equivalent) in maths and English to teach at secondary level
+- a GCSE grade C or 4 (or equivalent) in maths and English to teach at secondary level

-- a GCSE grade C (or equivalent) in maths, English and science to teach at primary level
+- a GCSE grade C or 4 (or equivalent) in maths, English and science to teach at primary level

-If you do not have GCSEs then you could consider a part-time GCSE or Open Access course at your local further education college to help you to your route to teaching.
+If you do not have GCSEs then you can sit an equivalency test http://www.equivalencytesting.com/.
 You’ll need to cover the cost of any such course yourself.

 Your degree classification may help to determine the level of funding you could receive during your training – find out about funding for teacher training.

 Apart from qualifications, what is the Portsmouth Teaching School looking for?

 Ideally you should have some recent experience in a classroom working in the age range you wish to teach so you know which age range is for you.
 Your school experience may be as a volunteer with youth groups or many of our successful candidates already work in schools as either Teaching or Classroom Assistants.

 Do I need to visit schools before I apply?